 It’s strong.
 It holds paint well.
 It provides dimensional variety to structures.

-Its visual likeability is improved when the tubing is curved into a gentle, graceful arch.
+Its visual appeal is enhanced when the tubing is curved into a gentle, elegant arch.

 Chief is that rectangular metal tubing caves in.
-It’s a hollow section, don’t forget.
-The right equipment, focused by skilled tube bender hands, are essential for rectangular tubing to hold its original dimensions, while staying flat or square.
+It’s a hollow section, after all.
+The correct equipment, directed by skilled tube bender hands, are required for rectangular tubing to hold its original dimensions, while staying flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

-Our rectangular tube bending and rolling knowledge applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Brown County.
+Our rectangular tube bending and rolling experience extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Brown County.

 How?
-Max Weiss Company uses a proprietary mandrel bender system to maintain the tube’s integrity.
+Max Weiss Company employs a proprietary mandrel bender system to keep the tube’s integrity.
 It’s a piece of equipment you won’t find at any other metal bender.
 Less scrap equates to less cost … and more value for you.

 |Chapel Ridge||Coppens Corner||Cormier|